MujyKun/IreneAPI/README.md

 CREATE DATABASE bot WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;
 ```
 6) Rename ``.env.example`` to `.env` and fill out the environment variables with your information.
 7) After the first run, all tables should have been created.
-Unfortunately due to parsing issues,
+Unfortunately due to parsing issues and since ORM is not being used,
 functions must be created manually and a file ``/sql/functions/create.sql`` will be created
 after the first run which you may execute.